minetest-mods/edit/README.md

 ### edit_fast_node_fill_threshold

 When the fill operation has a larger volume then the specified number, fast node fill will be used.
-To disable fast node placement, set the threshold to be equil to the max operation volume.
+To disable fast node placement, set the threshold to be equal to the max operation volume.
 To disable slow node placement, set the threshold to 0.
 With fast node placement, callbacks are not called so some nodes might be broken.